quintessence/emoji-project/README.md

 # The Emoji Project

+> A collection of emojis that can be uploaded to Slack, Discord, Mastodon, etc.

 ## The Project Formerly Known as Slack Icons

 Project initially started by gathering icons / emoji for Slack; however the emojis / icons here can easily be used with Discord, Mastodon, etc.